Aligning Content Repurposing with Brand Voice: Consistency is Key

 Repurposing Process — Keep Voice Through Templates & Automation

 Consistent voice when repurposing comes from constraining choices, not stripping personality.
-Start with tight, reusable templates that encode your tone, then automate repetitive transformations while keeping human checkpoints.
+Begin with clear, reusable templates that define your tone.
+Then, automate repetitive tasks while ensuring there are human checks in place.
 Use placeholders for variable data, explicit voice notes for every section, and lightweight QA gates so automation scales but the brand still sounds like people wrote it.

 Template Element Purpose Voice Guidance Example Placeholder